lornevgreen/bitshares_upload/README.md

 Deposit
 - Send .stack file to depository
-- Send message/memo to Bitshares Wallet
+- Send message/memo to Bitshares
+   Wallet
-- Wallet distributes token to end user
+- Wallet distributes token to the end-user

 Withdraw
 - Wallet Receives tokens
 - Message to CloudBank
-- Send .stack to end user
+- Send .stack to the end-user

 ## IP Address
 13.232.170.28